-If you are getting paid on a weekly basis, there are going to be four months every year that you will get paid five times instead of four.
+If you are getting paid on a weekly basis, there are going to be four months this year that you will get paid five times instead of four.

-No matter how you plan on using those fifth checks make sure to be intentional with your money.
-You won't regret it!
+No matter how you plan on using those third checks make sure to be intentional with your money.
+Your future self won't regret it!